 To the south the Gulf Coast beaches are swathes of sugar-white sand lapped by turquoise waters.
 The beaches on Dauphin Island are great for families – shallow, safe and peppered with shells, hermit crabs and small fish.
 At Gulf State Park, another pristine beach is backed by ancient maritime live oak forest, lakes and swamps, where bike trails reveal foraging armadillos and basking alligators.

 Foodies are in for a treat in Alabama.
-The 1991 movie Fried Green Tomatoes was inspired by a real-life Irondale Café (seven miles from downtown Birmingham), which still knocks out those crunchy, salty tomato slices, along with a range of Southern favourites the state is best known for.
+The 1991 movie Fried Green Tomatoes was inspired by a real-life Irondale Café (seven miles from downtown Birmingham).
+It still knocks out those crunchy, salty tomato slices, along with a range of Southern favourites the state is best known for.

 Alabama has enthusiastically embraced America’s burgeoning craft beer scene, with Birmingham especially blessed with enticing microbreweries.
-Grab an outdoor table at Cahaba Brewing and peruse the local food truck offerings while sipping a tasty Cahaba Blonde, or head to the art-smothered taproom at TrimTab Brewing, where delicious salted maple stouts and sours are poured.
+Grab an outdoor table at Cahaba Brewing and peruse the local food truck offerings while sipping a tasty Cahaba Blonde.
+Or you can head to the art-smothered taproom at TrimTab Brewing, where delicious salted maple stouts and sours are poured.

 Just across the Tennessee River, Florence was the birthplace of W. C. Handy, aka the “Father of the Blues” (he composed St. Louis Blues, Beale Street Blues, and many others).
-Learn about the man and his legacy at the W. C. Handy Birthplace, Museum & Library, which preserves his humble wood cabin crammed with personal memorabilia, or at the W. C. Handy Music Festival, held in Florence each summer (featuring live rock, pop, gospel, R&B and jazz).
+Learn about the man and his legacy at the W. C. Handy Birthplace, Museum & Library or at the W. C. Handy Music Festival, held in Florence each summer (featuring live rock, pop, gospel, R&B and jazz).

 Country and Western superstar Hank Williams was born in Alabama in 1923, later thrilling the nation with hits such as I’m So Lonesome I Could Cry and Lost Highway.
 Listen to his greatest hits at the Hank Williams Museum in Montgomery, where displays include Hank’s 1952 Baby Blue Cadillac, suits, boots and cowboy hats.

 And don’t forget America’s oldest Mardi Gras, celebrated in historic Mobile.
-Exuberant parades featuring decorated floats and “throws” (moonpies, beads and other gifts tossed to the crowd) take place leading up to Shrove (aka “Fat”) Tuesday, culminating with a spectacular night parade, lots of dancing, music and partying across the city.
+Exuberant parades featuring decorated floats and “throws” (moonpies, beads and other gifts tossed to the crowd) take place leading up to Shrove (aka “Fat”) Tuesday.
+It is culminating with a spectacular night parade, lots of dancing, music and partying across the city.